jidongxiao/CSCI1200-DataStructures/hws/07_search_engine/README.md

 ## Instructor's Code

 You can test (but not view) the instructor's code here: [instructor code](http://cs.rpi.edu/~xiaoj8/ds/search/).
 Note that this page just uses a copy of Google's homepage to serve as the front end, and at the back end it runs the instructor's C++ code.
+This page does not support the "enter" key, you need to press the "New York Search" button to submit a query.

 ## Rubric